 The mission of Cornell Center for Women, Justice, Economy and Technology (Cornell Women JET) is to work on initiatives relating to women, justice, the economy and technology.
 The Center engages in several major initiatives in furtherance of its mission.
 These include practice-oriented clinical projects, legal research assistance for judges, conferences and other events, and online legal resources relating to gender justice and gender-based violence.

-Clinical Projects: The Center undertakes clinical projects developed with judges, legal professionals, and organizations to improve access to justice for survivors of gender-based violence.
+The Center undertakes clinical projects developed with judges, legal professionals, and organizations to improve access to justice for survivors of gender-based violence.
 Projects may involve conducting fact-finding and writing reports, engaging with international or national human rights bodies, designing and participating in training and public education programs, contributing to the development of laws, policies, or standards or promoting their effective implementation, and other activities designed to advance gender justice.

-Conferences and Events: The Center hosts an annual conference and other events for judges, legal professionals and advocates.
+The Center hosts an annual conference and other events for judges, legal professional, scholars, and advocates.
 These events are an opportunity to, among other things, exchange ideas and best practices for securing justice for survivors of gender-based violence.